-Lotto boss says integrity of game not affected by website problems
+Lotto boss says integrity of game not affected by website issues

 After last night's whopping $50 million "must win" draw, the result could not be immediately published.

-Only this morning was Lotto able to announced how many winners were sharing the haul and where they had purchased their tickets.
+Only this morning was Lotto able to announce how many winners were sharing the haul and where they had purchased their tickets.

 Lotto later confirmed between 4000 and 5000 tickets were being purchased per minute for the $43 million draw, which then jackpotted to $50m for last night's draw.